kristinemlarson/gnssrefl/README.md

 Finally, what do you do if your reflections site is taller than the default value of 6 meters?
 Does the code figure this out for you automatically? **No, it does not.**
-Example:

-Make a SNR file using the defaults: *rinex2snr smm3 2018 271*

-Now run **quickLook** using the defaults [quickLook smm3 2018 271](tests/smm3-default.png).
+A short example: Make a SNR file using the defaults: *rinex2snr smm3 2018 271* Now run **quickLook** using the defaults [quickLook smm3 2018 271](tests/smm3-default.png).
-Everything is gray because you only calculated periodograms from 0.5 to 6 meters.
+Everything is gray (which means it didn't find a significant reflector) because you only calculated periodograms for height values of 0.5 to 6 meters.
 The site is 15 meters above the ice.
 Accordingly, if you change the inputs to tell the program that you want to examine heights between 8 and 20 meters, i.e.
-[quickLook smm3 2018 271 -h1 8 -h2 20](tests/smm3-sensible.png) you see the proper
+[quickLook smm3 2018 271 -h1 8 -h2 20](tests/smm3-sensible.png) you now see what you
-reflector value.
+expect to see - peaks of periodograms at ~15 meters height.

 # gnssir